csharp-pdfsharpcore

 • PDF Modification: Allows modifying existing PDF documents, adding new content, changing existing content, etc.

-• Cross-platform Compatibility: Works on .NET Core, allowing its use on different platforms, including Windows, Linux, and macOS.
+• Cross-Platform Compatibility: Works on .NET Core, enabling its use on different platforms, including Windows, Linux, and macOS.

-• Support for Fonts and Graphics: Integrates custom fonts and graphics into PDF documents.
+• Font and Graphics Support: Integrate custom fonts and graphics into PDF documents.

 Installing PdfSharpCore

-To start using PdfSharpCore in your .NET project, you can add the corresponding NuGet package by executing the following command in your NuGet Package Manager console:
+To start using PdfSharpCore in your .NET project, you can add the corresponding NuGet package by running the following command in your NuGet Package Manager console:

 Install-Package PdfSharpCore